 Being financially savvy isn’t often thought of as a wellness indicator, but it is, and Canadians need to brush up on this.
 We are overwhelmed by debt and a recent BNN article noted that Canadians don’t even know basic financial terms and definitions.
-(Take the financial awareness quiz here!)
-Additionally, a 2017 survey by the Canadian Payroll Association found 47% of employees are living paycheque to paycheque and nearly half (48%) would be short if their pay was delayed by just a week.
+Additionally, a survey by the Canadian Payroll Association found 47% of employees are living paycheque to paycheque and nearly half (48%) would be short if their pay was delayed by just a week.

 Teams build solutions

 All of the above may seem like a collection of daunting statistics and facts.
-Take heart: people managers have a wealth of resources available to them, and by working together with employees, they can design meaningful health and wellbeing programs without forsaking practicality or the bottom line.
+Take heart: people managers have a wealth of resources available to them, and by working together with employees, they can design meaningful holistic corporate wellness programs without forsaking practicality or the bottom line.
 By ensuring all facets of employees’ health are considered, companies can reap the productivity and performance rewards of a healthy, engaged workforce.

-Does your organization have a health and wellness program?
+Does your organization have a holistic wellness program?
 Are you addressing the full spectrum of wellness elements?